Skip to Content

 Tips to keep the King Anthurium problem-free

-This section is a summary of the most important points related to Anthurium Veitchii care.
+This section summarizes the most important points related to Anthurium Veitchii care.

-Keep the humidity above >60% to ensure that new leaves are not damages once they emerge from the cataphyll.
+Keep the humidity above >60% to ensure new leaves are not damaged once they emerge from the cataphyll.

 Anthurium Veitchii is a cold grower and grows best in temperatures between 59°F (15°C) to 79°F (26°C)

-The best soil mixture to use is an airy mix of orchid bark, perlite, and peat moss.
+The best soil mixture is an airy mix of orchid bark, perlite, and peat moss.
 Alternatively, you can use 100% Sphagnum Moss.

 Fertilize every two weeks using a liquid fertilizer with a concentration of NPK values 9-3-6 or 12-12-12.